bpelikan/GitBlogs/_posts/2015-05-20-How-to-write-post-in-github-pages.md

 Google crawls and ranks websites partially based on links to it from other websites.
 You should consider submitting it to some award websites, show-and-tells, etc to increase the value of the domain.

 It can take a few days to a few months to be indexed, depending on several factors.
 It's recommended that you use the [submit URL](https://www.google.com/webmasters/tools/submit-url) tool, which may help speed up this process.

+I tried the [submit URL](https://www.google.com/webmasters/tools/submit-url) tool, and after hald day, my blogs can be searched in google.
+But you should use exactly the same words in your post to search, or your post may be very behind, as the value of your domain is very low.